Herding CATs: ALARA for Agent Harness Engineering in Portable Composable Multi-Agent Teams: Introduction

 The principle that the exposure of a system to risk should be kept as low as reasonably achievable, codified by the International Commission on Radiological Protection in 1977~\cite{icrp1977} and formalized by the US Nuclear Regulatory Commission as a continuing optimization toward the minimum that the purpose of the activity actually demands~\cite{nrc_alara}, predates the modern internet but maps directly onto the problem of agent tool access, where its structural analog in computer security (least privilege, the restriction of access to the minimum necessary to accomplish assigned tasks~\cite{nist_polp}) has already been identified as the necessary response to the over-privileged tool catalogs that enable prompt injection~\cite{shi2025progent,pfi2025,tramer2025patterns}.
-The constraint in both formulations holds regardless of what the agent interprets or misinterprets from its context, because tools not present in an agent's schema cannot be invoked through a schema entry that was never provided, and experiments on tool catalog size confirm the practical stakes: tool invocation accuracy falls from $\sim$95\% to $\sim$25\% as catalog size grows from one to eight~\cite{shen2023taskbench}, with the degradation concentrated in the space between what a model is given access to and what it should actually be using.
+The constraint in both formulations holds regardless of what the agent interprets or misinterprets from its context, because tools not present in an agent's schema cannot be invoked.
+Experiments on tool catalog size confirm the practical stakes of this requirement as tool invocation accuracy falls from $\sim$95\% to $\sim$25\% as catalog size grows from one to eight~\cite{shen2023taskbench}, with the degradation concentrated in the space between what a model is given access to and what it should actually be using.

 The accumulation of transient, unauditable configuration artifacts across agentic systems~\cite{xu2025context} resembles the problem that Infrastructure as Code solved for deployment through the introduction of declarative specification files that a system could parse and enforce rather than prose that a human would read and enact.
-In this work, we introduce a declarative context-agent-tool (CAT) data layer that expresses the agent harness through interrelated files scoping each agent's tool access and context to the minimum its role requires, and \texttt{npcsh}, a command-line shell for executing it.
-The remainder of the paper describes the design of the framework (Section~\ref{sec:design}) and presents a 115-task benchmark evaluated across 22 locally-hosted models from 0.6B to 35B parameters, with trace-level analysis of 2{,}530 task executions characterizing when and how agent reliability breaks down across model families, task categories, and retry strategies (Section~\ref{sec:benchmark}).
+In this work, our principal contribution is a declarative context-agent-tool (CAT) data layer that expresses the agent harness through interrelated files scoping each agent's tool access and context to the minimum its role requires.
+To demonstrate its capabilities in enabling agent harnesses, we use the open-source tool command-line shell \texttt{npcsh} to evaluate it on a suite of benchmark tasks designed for smaller language models and specifically to test agentic capabilities.